Alleyway (video game): Development

 Inspired by classic ball-and-paddle arcade games like Breakout and Arkanoid, Alleyway was among the launch titles for the Game Boy's debut in Japan, released alongside Baseball (a port of the NES game), Super Mario Land (an adaptation of the Mario franchise for the handheld format) and Yakuman (a Japanese mahjong game).
 Notably, Alleyway debuted two months before Tetris due to ongoing legal disputes between Nintendo and Tengen over the Tetris property.

 Alleyway marks one of the first appearances of Mario on the Game Boy system alongside Super Mario Land, although its original box and cartridge art showed an unidentified character in a spacesuit piloting the paddle.
 The artwork was changed to show Mario at the controls on the game's international release, but neither the manual nor the back of the box refer to the Nintendo mascot's presence in the game.
 Nintendo Powers preview made no mention of Mario in the title other than note of the pattern of bricks in Mario's shape for the first bonus level.
 Official confirmation of the pilot being Mario only came about in 1990 with Club Nintendos preview of the game's European release.

 The game was one of the first titles made by the Nintendo R&D1 development team, alongside Tetris and Radar Mission.
 Years later, the game's designer Gunpei Yokoi would reuse much of Alleyways source code (such as paddle behavior and adapted physics engine) for the Game Boy game Kirby's Block Ball while working with Shigeru Miyamoto's team.

 Release

 Promotion of Alleyway in Nintendo-published material consisted of a segment taking up a third of the page the articles were on.
 Advertisements for the game were grouped with those for the Game Boy itself and other titles for the system.
 Years after its initial release, a two-page section in the Super Game Boy Nintendo Strategy Guide bundled with the Super Game Boy accessory appeared, which gave advice and color codes for the game.

 Alleyway was re-released as a launch title for the Virtual Console system on the Nintendo 3DS on June 6, 2011, first in Japan and a year later in North America.
-It was re-released on the Nintendo Switch Online service in May 2024.
+It was re-released on the Nintendo Classics service in May 2024.